-Page 2 of 2 - “It was nice to have the girls come out and play a lot more determined in the second half and play much, much better.” said Smith.
+“It was nice to have the girls come out and play a lot more determined in the second half and play much, much better.” said Smith.
 “Teresa Christie hit 16 of 19 free throws that were huge for us.
 And all of the girls defended much better without fouling in the second half.
 It's better to play bad and win than to play bad and lose.”

 Even though the Lady Tigers skunked Cunningham's Lady Wildcats 15-0 in the first quarter last Friday, their old nemesis - poor outside shooting plagued the Tigers all evening.
 Not that affected the final outcome, just the margin of victory against a team, their tallest player in the starting lineup 5'5”.